-WHY TO VISIT HUNGARY
+WHY VISIT HUNGARY

-Budapest, the capital, is located alongside the famous Danube River: You will enjoy taking a stroll through this beautiful city with such gorgeous architecture, especially in the castle district with its monuments and museums, the seven turrets of Fisherman's Bastion, the Roman ruins of Obuda; also you will enjoy a cruise on the river with its beautiful bridges.
-Nighttimes in this city has many attractions on offer: Theatre, concerts, nightclubs...
+Budapest, the capital, is located alongside the famous Danube River: You will enjoy taking a stroll through this beautiful city with such gorgeous architecture, especially in the castle district with its monuments and museums, the seven turrets of Fisherman’s Bastion, the Roman ruins of Obuda; also you will enjoy a cruise on the river with its beautiful bridges.
+Night-times in this city has many attractions on offer: theatre, concerts, nightclubs…

-Balaton Lake is one of the largest in Europe with many resorts making it a major tourist centre.
+Balaton Lake is one of the largest in Europe with many resorts making it a major tourist center.
 Nearby, the cities of Keszthely and Balantonfüred are lovely places to discover, as well as the Badacsony area where you can enjoy trekking.

-In the Hortobágy National Park you can see more than 300 species of birds inhabiting marshland and salt marshes; you can explore this area accompanied by a guide on foot or on horseback.
+In the Hortobágy National Park, you can see more than 300 species of birds inhabiting marshland and salt marshes; you can explore this area accompanied by a guide on foot or on horseback.

-The city of Pécs is a stopover not to be missed: It has a very pleasant climate, historical richness, music just about everywhere, which all combine to make it a destination of choice in Hungary.
+The city of Pécs is a stopover not to be missed: it has a very pleasant climate, historical richness, music just about everywhere, which all combine to make it a destination of choice in Hungary.
 Visit its museums, the very special church-mosque, its synagogue with a romantic style, and its porcelain manufacturer.
 Do not forget to visit the Vasarely Museum, dedicated to the famous eponymous painter born in Pécs.

 WHAT TO SEE IN HUNGARY

 The best period to visit Hungary is from May to September.